 Does a forbearance agreement need to be recorded?

-A forbearance agreement that doesn’t change permanent loan terms — only suspending payments temporarily — generally does not require recording.
+A forbearance agreement that suspends payments temporarily without changing permanent loan terms does not require recording in most states.
 A modification that permanently changes the interest rate, maturity date, or payment structure is more likely to require recording to preserve lien priority.
 State law governs this analysis, and requirements vary.
 A real estate attorney in the property’s state is the right resource for this determination.

 When does debt forgiveness in a workout trigger a 1099-C?

-IRS Form 1099-C is required when a lender forgives $600 or more of debt and has a legal obligation to report.
+IRS Form 1099-C is required when a lender forgives debt above the applicable IRS reporting threshold and has a legal obligation to report.
 This includes short payoffs, principal reductions in modifications, and settled deficiency balances.
 The reporting requirement applies to the tax year in which the debt is forgiven.
 Specific thresholds and exemptions depend on the transaction structure and borrower type — a CPA or tax attorney familiar with debt cancellation income should confirm the reporting obligation for each transaction.

 How does outsourced loan servicing help with workout compliance?